Glycolic acid, the great multi-spot champion

-Naturally produced by the skin, this postbiotic (made by the good bacteria of your epidermis), eliminates bad bacteria by lowering the skin's pH.
+Naturally produced by the skin, this postbiotic (made by the good bacteria in your epidermis) eliminates bad bacteria by lowering skin pH.
 The result is calmed rednessand a reinforced skin shield and a clearer complexion.
-Depending on its concentration, some of the actions of lactic acid will vary: at 2% it can moisturize and plump, and at 5% or more it can act as a gentle exfoliant.
-Perfect for correcting skin texture !
+Depending on its concentration, some of lactic acid's actions will vary: at 2% it can moisturize and plump, and at 5% and above it can act as a gentle exfoliant.
+Perfect for correct skin texture !

 - Affinity with sensitive skin : perfect !